enhance-dev/enhance.dev/app/docs/md/learn/concepts/single-file-components.md

   - "Simon Willison's walk-through": https://til.simonwillison.net/web-components/understanding-single-file-web-component
 ---

 Every modern web framework has the concept of a component.
 Most require you to learn a non-standard dialect in order to use them though.
-Enhance enables you to write single file components with the same benefits of co-location and ease of reuse while leveraging the skills you already have.
+Enhance enables you to write single-file components with the same benefits of co-location and ease of reuse while leveraging the skills you already have.

 Wouldn't it be nice if you could author components like HTML pages?
-Well that's what you get with Enhance single file components.
+Well that's what you get with Enhance single-file components.

 ## It's just HTML